 Board meetings are scheduled approximately eight times per year, with other meetings called as required.
-Meetings attended by directors for the 2017 financial year are reported in the Directors' Report in the 2017 Annual Report.
+Meetings attended by directors for the 2018 financial year are reported in the Directors' Report in the 2018 Annual Report.

 In advance of Board meetings, directors receive papers which contain sufficient information to enable informed discussion of all agenda items.
+Papers are distributed and remain available for ongoing reference by directors through a secure electronic board portal.
 Minutes of Board meetings are tabled and confirmed at the following Board meeting.